Arthur Slater was born in Ashton-under-Lyne, Lancashire on May 10th, 1896.

 A few weeks later, on 26th October, he rejoined the 1/9th Manchesters in the Dardanelles, sailing from Alexandria along with a batch of 11 freshly trained Officers from England (and another 109 Other Ranks returning from Hospital treatment in Egypt) but not before he managed to send a letter home which was excerpted in the local newspaper, the Ashton Reporter.

-On their arrival at Gallipoli, the 1/9th Manchesters were in the trenches, being relieved 3 days later on October 29th.
+On his arrival at Gallipoli, the 1/9th Manchesters were in the trenches, being relieved 3 days later on October 29th.

 They went back into the trenches on November 12th.
 The conditions were difficult with heavy rains, strong winds with little cover and no drainage in the trenches.
 They were relieved on the 29th and went to bivouac at GULLY RAVINE.
 Since it was now Winter and the weather had turned, everyone was put to work constructing Winter Quarters.